dangtiendungai/AudioSummarizer/README.md

 ## Features

-- 🎤 **Audio Transcription**: Upload MP3/WAV files or paste YouTube links
+- 🎤 **Audio & YouTube Transcription**: Upload MP3/WAV files (up to 100 MB) or paste a YouTube link and get an instant transcript
-- 📝 **AI Summarization**: Generate short summaries, bullet-point notes, and action items
+- 📝 **AI Summarization**: Generates concise summaries, bullet-point highlights, and action items using OpenAI
 - 💬 **RAG Chat**: Chat with your transcripts using Retrieval Augmented Generation
 - 🔐 **Authentication**: Secure user authentication with Supabase
 - 📊 **Dashboard**: Track your summaries and transcripts